Translating Your Immigration Documents into English

 How do you get a certified translation of a document that is not in English?

-As part of the marriage-based green card process, you’ll need to submit documented evidence supporting your application.
+As part of the green card process, you’ll need to submit documented evidence supporting your application.
 If any supporting document is not written in English, you must provide a certified translation.
-This guide will walk you through the process of properly obtaining and submitting a certified translation.
+This guide will walk you through the process of properly obtaining and submitting a certified translation for immigration purposes.

 Which Documents Need to be Translated into English?

 Any document that the U.S. government requires for a green card application must be translated into English — whether that document applies to the sponsoring spouse or the spouse seeking the green card.
 Some examples include:

 - Birth certificate (this is the most common document needing translation)